 In fact, no one spoke out against the BDFP at the hearing meeting; if anything, the community expressed an eagerness to get it started.
 To say this is an unusual public response for a wastewater treatment plant project located near a residential neighborhood is an understatement.

-To learn more about the EJ report process and how our team managed the EIR and EJ report in conjunction, please reach out to Alexandra Thompson and Jill Hamilton.
+To learn more about the EJ report process and how our team managed the EIR and EJ report in conjunction, please reach out to Alisa Moore and Jill Hamilton.